Welcome to the ultimate Enchanted Valley Backpacking Guide! Are you ready to embark on an extraordinary adventure in Olympic National Park?

 Best Time to Visit

-Both times I completed the trail, I completed them in late Spring turning into Summer.
+All the times I completed the trail, I completed it in early summer.

 The best time to visit Enchanted Valley depends on your preferences and the type of experience you’re seeking.
 Here’s a breakdown of the different seasons and weather considerations to help you plan your visit: